MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE-jessie.md

 Adding control buttons for volume, skipping tracks, pause, play, read the [GPIO buttons installation guide](GPIO-BUTTONS.md).

-# Jukebox manual
+# Phoniebox manual

 Now the installation and configuration are complete.
-Time to read the manual of the jukebox to add songs, web streams, register new cards and so on.
+Time to read the manual of the Phoniebox to add songs, web streams, register new cards and so on.
 Read the [`MANUAL.md`](MANUAL.md).